whaakman/azure-docs.nl-nl/articles/storage/files/storage-sync-files-deployment-guide.md

 $subID = $acctInfo.Context.Subscription.Id

 # this variable holds your Azure Active Directory tenant ID
-# use Login-AzureRMAccount to get the ID from that context
+# use Login-AzAccount to get the ID from that context
 $tenantID = $acctInfo.Context.Tenant.Id

 # this variable holds the Azure region you want to deploy